Physics Topic: Quantum Physics

 -

-Show an understand of the existence of discrete electron energy levels in isolated atoms (e.g. atomic hydrogen) and deduce how this leads to spectral lines.
+show an understanding of the existence of discrete electronic energy levels for the electron’s wavefunction in isolated atoms (e.g. atomic hydrogen) and deduce how this leads to the observation of spectral lines

 -